qbap/a7-ios7-downgrader/README.md

 which we will not be providing any support for at this time

+## Troubleshooting

+   ### Deep sleep, device won't turn on after locking it, have to reboot.
+   The issue that causes deep sleep is unfortunately **unfixable**.
+There is, however, a workaround to this:

+      1. Add [this repo](julioverne.github.io) to Cydia after setup

+      2. Search the tweak `Fiona`

+      3. Install it

+      4. Profit
+   *Note: This does slightly affect battery life due to the way it works.

 ## Contact

 if you need to reach me for any reason, you can msg me on telegram at [wilm271](https://t.me/wilm271)